Not For Profit Veterans Services

-DAV empowers veterans to lead high-quality lives with respect and dignity.
-It is dedicated to a single purpose: fulfilling our promises to the men and women who served.
-DAV does this by ensuring that veterans and their families can access the full range of benefits available to them; fighting for the interests of America’s injured heroes on Capitol Hill; providing employment resources to veterans and their families; and educating the public about the great sacrifices and needs of veterans transitioning back to civilian life.
+DAV It is dedicated to a single purpose: fulfilling our promises to the men and women who served.
+DAV does this by ensuring that Veterans and their families can access the full range of benefits available to them; fighting for the interests of America’s injured heroes on Capitol Hill; providing employment resources to Veterans and their families; and educating the public about the great sacrifices and needs of Veterans transitioning back to civilian life.
 DAV, a non-profit organization with 1.3 million members, was founded in 1920 and chartered by the U. S. Congress in 1932.

 The Special Operations Warrior Foundation also provides immediate financial assistance to severely wounded and hospitalized special operations personnel.